soy-russ-bp/proyecto_poo/README.md

 ## Verificación de los requerimientos funcionales y no funcionales

-Here you can see the correspondence between our Functional Requirements and the final product: [:diamons:Requeriments Cheking(https://github.com/soy-russ-bp/proyecto_poo/blob/Third-Review/docs/Requirements/Requirements%20Checking.pdf)]
+Here you can see the correspondence between our Functional Requirements and the final product: [:diamonds: Requeriments Cheking](https://github.com/soy-russ-bp/proyecto_poo/blob/Third-Review/docs/Requirements/Requirements%20Checking.pdf)

 ---